gregjoeval/package-library/packages/redux-slice-factory/README.md

 ```

 ## Show me the code 💻
-For a more extensive, real-world use case check out the [examples](#What's-included?) listed above.
+For a more extensive, real-world use cases check out the [examples](#What's-included?) listed above.

 ```typescript
 //